Adolf Hitler: Early diplomatic successes

-Hitler and the Japanese foreign minister, Yōsuke Matsuoka, at a meeting in Berlin in March 1941.
-In the background is Joachim von Ribbentrop.

 Alliance with Japan

 In February 1938, on the advice of his newly appointed foreign minister, the strongly pro-Japanese Joachim von Ribbentrop, Hitler ended the Sino-German alliance with the Republic of China to instead enter into an alliance with the more modern and powerful Empire of Japan.
 Hitler announced German recognition of Manchukuo, the Japanese puppet state in Manchuria, and renounced German claims to their former colonies in the Pacific held by Japan.
 Hitler ordered an end to arms shipments to China and recalled all German officers working with the Chinese Army.
 In retaliation, Chinese General Chiang Kai-shek cancelled all Sino-German economic agreements, depriving the Germans of many Chinese raw materials.